-A gust of icy wind rushed across the prairie, blowing strands of wheat-gold hair into Sarya’s eyes, and she lifted her hand to brush the hair away from her face.
+A gust of icy wind rushed across the grassland, blowing strands of wheat-gold hair into Sarya’s eyes.
+She lifted her hand to brush the hair away from her face.
 As she did so, the wind rippled across the lute strings, bringing forth in its fullness the melody she had been hearing.
-Her breath caught at the beauty of the music even as its power chilled her heart with fear.
+Her breath caught at the beauty of the music even as fear chilled her heart.

 Eight months earlier

-Sarya put her pen down, rubbed her eyes, and stretched.
+SARYA PUT HER pen down and rubbed her hands over her face.
 Rostan Kuhe, the Choirmaster’s young assistant, stood on the other side of the cluttered work table, fidgeting anxiously with the sleeves of his gray Skola robe.
 “Master Jiu wants the rest of those parts now, dyr-Rusac,” the boy said.
-“He’ll eat me alive if I don’t come back with them!”
+“He’ll eat me alive if I don’t come back with them.”

 What time was it?
-Sarya wondered.
-Here in this back corner of the Neumatorium, walled in by high shelves filled with books, she couldn’t tell if it was night or day outside.
-Hours or even days could have passed while she was absorbed in arranging tropes into a wedding ritual that would be as beautiful as it was powerful.
-“He can have this Arrangement done quickly, or he can have it done right,” Sarya said, irritated at the interruption.
+Here in this back corner of the Neumatorium, walled in by high shelves filled with books, Sarya couldn’t tell if it was night or day outside.
+Hours or even days could have passed while she was absorbed in arranging musical tropes into a wedding ritual that would be as beautiful as it was powerful.
+“He can have this Arrangement done quickly, or he can have it done right,” she said, irritated.
 “The Naita and Arascas families had a lot of requests and I’m trying to fit it all in so the ritual doesn’t last half a day and sound like cats fighting.”

 “Don’t you have anything I can take back to him?
 Just so he won’t shout at me?”

 Sarya sighed.
 It wasn’t the boy’s fault that Master Jiu was impatient and short-tempered.
 She hated giving out parts to sections she was still working on, but, knowing the Choirmaster, Rostan was facing a good scolding at the least, and probably several days on kitchen duty, if he came back empty-handed.
 She searched through her papers and handed several sheets to him.
 “Here.
 This should keep the choir busy long enough for me to finish this.
-Tell Master Jiu that I said the rest of it will be ready in the morning, and that’ll still give him a full day to rehearse before the wedding.
+Tell Master Jiu I said the rest of it will be ready in the morning – if I don’t get interrupted again – and he’ll still have a full day to rehearse before the wedding.
 If he has a problem with that, he can take it up with me.”

 Rostan looked even more unhappy.
-“I’ll tell him that.”
+“I’ll tell him.”
 He left with the handful of parts.

 Sarya dug the master copy of the unfinished Arrangement out from under the papers she had scattered, dipped her pen in ink, and set to work again.